ethereum/ethereum-org-website/src/content/energy_consumption/index.md

 ## PoW energy expenditure

-PoW is a very robust way to secure the against dishonest changes to the blockchain, but it is problematic for several reasons.
+Proof-of-work is a very robust way to secure against dishonest changes to the blockchain, but it is problematic for several reasons.
 Since the right to mine a block requires solving a computational puzzle, miners can increase their odds of success by investing in more powerful hardware, leading to an arms race of increasingly expensive and power-hungry mining equipment.
 Ethereum's PoW protocol currently consumes as much energy as a medium-sized country.

 ## PoS